Online Monitoring of Object Detection Performance During Deployment: Experimental Setup

 \subsection{Training}

 We trained two-stage Faster RCNN \cite{ren2015faster} and one-stage RetinaNet \cite{retinanet} object detection networks pre-trained on MS-COCO \cite{lin2014microsoft} dataset to detect vehicle and pedestrian from the KITTI and BDD dataset.
 Both of these networks use ResNet50 \cite{resnet} as their backbone.
 To be interoperable among multiple datasets, classes like car, van, tram and bus have been assigned to vehicle class.
-Besides, pedestrian and person classes from all the datasets are denoted as pedestrian class.
-Moreover, objects less than 25 pixel in width or height are removed from all the datasets.
-To generalize the object detection and performance monitoring network training, we applied several weather related augmentation (random fog, snow and rain).
-Table~\ref{tab:OD_mAP} shows the object detection accuracy in mAP for \textit{primary training dataset} and object detection network settings.
+Besides, pedestrian and person classes from all the datasets are denoted as the pedestrian class.
+Moreover, objects less than 25 pixels in width or height are removed from all the datasets.

+To generalize the object detection and performance monitoring network across multiple kinds of weather, lighting conditions and datasets -- we used the image augmentation library, Albumentations \cite{albu} with the default configuration to apply several augmentations such as random fog, snow and rain.
+Table~\ref{tab:OD_mAP} shows the object detection accuracy in mAP for FRCNN and RetinaNet on multiple combination of \textit{primary} and \textit{secondary} dataset, respectively.

-We adopted the CORAL \cite{cao2019rank} framework that uses a set of binary classifier to train $pm_{net}$ as an ordinal classifier.
-Each binary classifier predicts whether per-window mAP is within a particular range.
-This prediction is controlled by a decision threshold.
-The ordinal classifier has 5 classes from 0 to 4 each incrementally spanning 0.2 per-window mAP.
-In this case, class 2 is equivalent per-window mAP below $0.4$.
-To train the $pm_{net}$, we used the Adam optimizer ~\cite{kingma2014adam} and a initial learning rate of $0.001$ with batch size $32$.
+We adopted the CORAL \cite{cao2019rank} framework that uses a set of binary classifiers to train $pm_{net}$ as an ordinal classifier.
+Each binary classifier predicts whether the per-window mAP is within a particular range.
+A decision threshold is used to control this prediction.
+The ordinal classifier has $5$ classes from $0$ to $4$, each incrementally spanning $0.2$ per-window mAP.
+In this case, class $1$ is equivalent per-window mAP below $0.4$.
+In all of the experiments, $0.4$ is used as the critical threshold to train and evaluate the $pm_{net}$.
+Besides, $0.5$ intersection over union has been used to calculate the mAP.
+We used the Adam optimizer ~\cite{kingma2014adam} and an initial learning rate of $0.001$ with batch size $32$.

 For all of the following experiments, we use a sliding window of $10$ frames.
-We empirically found that this value provides a balance between the high sensitivity of smaller windows and the smoothing effect of large windows as shown in Fig.~\ref{fig:window_size_variation}.
+We empirically found that this value provides a balance between the high sensitivity of smaller windows and the smoothing effect of large windows, as shown in Fig.~\ref{fig:window_size_variation}.